colinleach/tinkerings/docs/uiprog.md

 ## Qt

 Big and complex.
 It can do pretty much anything, but maybe not easily.
-In C++ with (confusingly) two competing Python wrappers, of which the most mature has two very different names.
+In C++ with (confusingly) two competing Python wrappers, one of which has two very different names.

+The open-source version works well across Windows/Linux/Mac, with identical source code.
+The commercial version also supports phones, cars, TVs fridges, toasters, and things I don't even recognize the name of.
+Probably also space satellites, though I can't be sure.

+A full download is probably not necessary but I did it anyway.
+Be careful, it ends up as many GB on disk.

+Main web page: [qt.io/](https://www.qt.io/), but most of us want [open source](https://www.qt.io/download-open-source)

+The same company now supplies Python bindings, called [Qt for Python](https://doc.qt.io/qtforpython/) in the docs but PySide2 in pip and in your import statement.

+There is also the (somewhat older?)
+PyQt from Riverbank Computing.
+Get it with `pip install PyQt5` and use it with statements similar to `from PyQt5.QtCore import QObject`.